ericlewis/HashflagUI/README.md

 MIT, someone should open a PR to include that :eyes:

 ## Disclaimer
 Not affiliated with twitter nor could I promise they condone this app.
 Use modify, steal- at your own risk.
+I also do not claim this code is good.